The Department of Chemical Technology at Loyola was set up in 1978 and offers B.Sc Chemical Technology.

 The Department of Chemical Technology goes far beyond basic course administration.
 It is important for us that our students have additional academic options beyond the basic course.
 Here are a few highlights of options that we provide beyond core academics:

-Students are encouraged to gain practical experience by undertaking live project work in various chemical industries for one month.
+Students are encouraged to gain practical experience by undertaking live project work in various chemical industries with the duration of 30 days in the month of May after completing second year.

-Our students gain inspiration from seminars and guest lectures, which are delivered by eminent personalities and achievers in the chemical industry.
+Our students gain inspiration from guest lectures, which are delivered by eminent personalities and achievers from reputed universities like Osmania University, JNTU, CBIT, BVRIT etc., a prestigious R&D, IICT and production engineers from different chemical industries.

 Of course, a key reason you would love the Department is the astounding infrastructure that we provide - tech-savvy classrooms, a multitude of laboratories, and a huge stock of books and journals.
 Drop by for a visit.